esthiscoding/ctf-writeups/insomnihack2022/PimpMyVariant/README.md

 It is also running purely on HTTP and not HTTPS, for convenience.
 What we are seeing here are current covid-19 variants and potentially future variant names.
 These are taken from the greek alphabet, so a guess for the next variant name is "Kappa".
 But where shall we enter it?

 The site is static and has no links.
-A common place to look for other endpoitns is `/robots.txt`
+A common place to look for other endpoints is `/robots.txt`

 ```
 GET /robots.txt HTTP/1.1